25 people hospitalized in New York from what police suspect was synthetic marijuana

-(CNN)Twenty-five people have been hospitalized in the same area of Brooklyn after having negative reactions from what's believed to synthetic marijuana known as K2, according to Lt.
+(CNN)Twenty-five people have been hospitalized in the same area of Brooklyn after having negative reactions from what's believed to be synthetic marijuana known as K2, according to Lt.
 Paul Ng with the New York Police Department.

 There have been no fatalities, Ng said Saturday night.
 According to police, the hospitalizations began Saturday evening and continued over the course of several hours.

-Police are investigating drug activity in the Broadway and Melrose Street area of Brooklyn where the illnesses were centered, and attempting to locate more victims, Ng said.
+Police are investigating drug activity in the area of Brooklyn where the illnesses were centered, and attempting to locate any more victims and also drug dealers, Ng said.

+He said while police cannot say for certain that the synthetic drug caused the illnesses, that is what investigators suspected.

 Other synthetic marijuana incidents